wgalyen/Lookup/example/content/tutorials/deploying-lookup-to-heroku.md

 Before we get going there are a few things we need to make sure we have in place first:

-1. We are going to assume you have already [installed](%base_url%/install/installing-raneto) and set up Raneto on your local machine
+1. We are going to assume you have already [installed](%base_url%/install/installing-lookup) and set up Lookup on your local machine
 2. You are going to need a free [Heroku user account](https://signup.heroku.com/signup)
 3. You will also need to have the [Heroku Toolbelt](https://toolbelt.heroku.com) installed